Utility Assistance offered at Maple Valley Food Bank & Emergency Services

 - Cash assistance program established for legal immigrants with dependent children who are ineligible for TANF because of immigrant status.

-Energy Assistance (LIHEAP & PSE HELP) offered by Hopelink in Shoreline
+Energy Assistance (LIHEAP & PSE HELP) offered by Hopelink in Redmond

 Provides seasonal financial assistance to income-eligible households for heating and energy bills; call or visit website for appointment; overdue bill and/or shut-off notice NOT required.
 Limited air conditioners available to those approved for LIHEAP this season.